NikolaMilinkovic/odin-recipes/README.md

 # odin-recipes
-# Demonstrated using Git commands to pull the repository and usage of ther commands
-# Demonstrated my skills in usage of basic HTML-5
+Demonstrated using Git commands in the workflow Demonstrated my skills in usage of basic HTML-5 Hopefully made something interesting by the end